Rule of Law Resources

 Former US Ambassador for War Crimes Issues

-Arizona State University is uniquely positioned to offer a program in Rule of Law and Governance led by Clint Williamson, former U.S. Ambassador-at-Large for War Crimes Issues.
+Arizona State University is uniquely positioned to offer a program in International Rule of Law and Security led by Clint Williamson, former U.S. Ambassador-at-Large for War Crimes Issues.
 This program is a joint effort between ASU Law and the McCain Institute for International Leadership that will teach students about the development of rule of law and good governance in transitional and post-conflict states.
 This training will prepare graduates for international development and policy jobs in the public and private sectors.

 World Justice Project® (WJP) is an independent, multidisciplinary organization working to advance the rule of law around the world.
 This organization maintains data on how the general public experiences the rule of law in 102 countries around the world.
 It looks at eight foundations of the rule of law: constraints on government powers, absence of corruption, open government, fundamental rights, order and security, regulatory enforcement, civil justice, and criminal justice.

 “For the United Nations, the rule of law refers to a principle of governance in which all persons, institutions and entities, public and private, including the State itself, are accountable to laws that are publicly promulgated, equally enforced and independently adjudicated, and which are consistent with international human rights norms and standards.
 It requires, as well, measures to ensure adherence to the principles of supremacy of law, equality before the law, accountability to the law, fairness in the application of the law, separation of powers, participation in decision-making, legal certainty, avoidance of arbitrariness and procedural and legal transparency.”